Salted Caramel Butter Bars

 Return the pan to the oven and bake for another 25-30 minutes until the shortbread topping is firm and lightly golden.

-Let cool before completely before cutting into squares.
+Let cool completely before cutting into squares.

 Enjoy!